numbfall/GyroCombat/README.md

 ### Who's the winner?

 The winner is the one who last remains airborne out of ten drops.
-Drops are increased every time you your player dies.
+Drops are increased every time your player dies.